MicrosoftDocs/appcenter-docs/docs/diagnostics/using-the-diagnostics-API.md

 1. Crashes APIs that map to new APIs after GA
 2. Crashes APIs that no longer exist after GA
 3. Crashes APIs that remain unaltered

-> [!Note:]
-> If you are using any old crashes APIs that map to a new API as listed below, you will need to transition to the new APIs by January 2019.

 ### Crashes APIs that map to new APIs